 Use a standard font size that is easy to scan and understand.
 Fonts like Times New Roman, Arial, Roboto, and Calibri work well.

-Customers expect to find information that is relevant to their needs on their dashboard.
+Customers expect to find information that is relevant to their needs on their dashboards.
 The two techniques that help make this happen are personalization and customization.

 There are two main ways to approach dashboard customization: personalization and customization.
 Personalization means tailoring the dashboard to display relevant data and different key metrics, while customization entails rearranging the dashboard assets to present data in another way.